-- A-B Tech encourages the identification and treatment of alcohol and chemical dependency in its early stages before work is affected.
-Toward this end, the College retains the services of an Employee Assistance Program (EAP) to assist employees who request help with substance abuse.
+1. A-B Tech encourages the identification and treatment of alcohol and chemical dependency in its early stages before work is affected.
+Toward this end, the College retains the services of an

+Employee Assistance Program (EAP) to assist employees who request help with substance abuse.
 Employees will not be disciplined, demoted, or terminated for seeking professional counseling and/or treatment to recover from an alcohol or chemical dependency.
-However, employee performance and work behavior will continue to be evaluated consistent with the College's expectations and requirements. - A-B Tech partners with Employee Assistance network (EAN) to offer employee educational programming on drug and alcohol awareness, including information on the health risks associated with drug and alcohol usage.
+However, employee performance and work behavior will continue to be evaluated consistent with the College's expectations and requirements.

+- A-B Tech partners with Employee Assistance network (EAN) to offer employee educational programming on drug and alcohol awareness, including information on the health risks associated with drug and alcohol usage.
 EAN also offers confidential short-term counseling and referrals. - 3.
-Participate in the employee assistance and/or complete a treatment program, if required by the College as a condition of continued employment.

-- 4. A-B Tech Human Resources department hosts an annual employee benefits fair as a component of the college-wide Health and Wellness Fair each fall.
-This event helps to introduce employees to college and community resources and services as related to drug and alcohol abuse prevention and treatment options. - 5.
+Participate in the employee assistance and/or complete a treatment program, if required by the College as a condition of continued employment. - 4.
+A-B Tech Human Resources department hosts an annual employee benefits fair as a component of the college-wide Health and Wellness Fair each fall.
+This event helps to introduce employees to college and community resources and services related to drug and alcohol abuse prevention and treatment options. - 5.
 Drug and alcohol abuse awareness and prevention professional development seminars for employees.
-These sessions will be conducted annually in partnership with various community agencies, including RHA Prevention and the Sheriff's Department. - 6.
-All faculty participate in a mandatory In Service training before the start of the fall semester on substance awareness, prevention, and response.
+These sessions will be conducted annually in partnership with various community agencies, including RHA Prevention and the Sheriff's Department.